bkuhn/talks/ELC-2014/compliance.markdown

 + Not all GPL enforcers are created equal anymore.

 + Oracle, after all, holds MySQL's copyrights now &amp; enforces.
-     + I'd call this the corrupt version of what I do.
+     + I call this the corrupt version of what I do.

 + Compliance must be paramount &hellip;
      + &hellip; over all other interests.